block/goose/docs/quickstart.md

 ```

 #### Set up a provider
-Goose works on top of LLMs and by default, it uses `openai` as the LLM provider but you can customize it as needed.
-You'll be prompted to set an [OPENAI_API_KEY][openai-key] if you haven't set one previously.
+Goose works with your [preferred LLM][providers].
+By default, it uses `openai` as the LLM provider.
+You'll be prompted to set an [API key][openai-key] if you haven't set one previously.

 >[!TIP]
 > **Billing:**
 >
-> You will need to add credits to your Open AI accounts to be able to successfully make requests.
+> You will need to have credits in your LLM Provider account to be able to successfully make requests.
 >